Rusk: Netherlands and Belgium (Flanders)

 Beschuit, also known as Dutch crispbakes, are light, round, rather crumbly, unsweetened rusks as eaten in the Netherlands and Belgium.
 When a baby is born in the Netherlands, it is customary to serve beschuit met muisjes (with 'little mice', which are aniseeds covered in a white and pink or blue sugar layer, depending on the newborn's sex).
-Beschuiten are also eaten as a breakfast food with a variety of toppings, most commonly butter and sprinkles in flavours such as chocolate (chocoladehagel or chocoladevlokken) or fruit (vruchtenhagel), jam or cheese.
+Beschuit are also eaten as a breakfast food with a variety of toppings, most commonly butter and sprinkles in flavours such as chocolate (chocoladehagel or chocoladevlokken) or fruit (vruchtenhagel), jam or cheese.
 A longtime Dutch favourite is to serve strawberries on beschuit, which is usually topped with sugar or whipped cream.

 Beschuiten are made by first baking a flat round bread (beschuitbol), slicing it in half, and then baking each half again, usually at a lower heat.
 It is almost always sold in rolls; a roll typically has 13 rusks (a baker's dozen).
 They became popular in the 17th century, as scheepsbeschuit, a food that keeps well during long sea journeys.
 Etymologically, biscotto (16th-century Italian), biscuit (19th century, from 16th-century bisket) and beschuit come from the Latin phrase (panis) bis-coctus, '(bread), twice cooked'.